 Much as I’d love to go to Orkney at some point (I’m pretty sure I’ve been before but was too young to now remember it), this was not the day.
 I set my back to Gills Pier and pressed on eastwards, noting that my shadow was now stretching before me as I went.

 A mile or so onwards, I came to Kirkstyle, which isn’t really a place, so much as its Canisbay’s parish church, lurking edgily half a mile northwest of its village as if it’s too cool to mix with any of those mere houses.
-This is a no everyday village church, at least in its mind.
+This is no everyday village church, at least in its own mind.

 Actually, to give Canisbay Church its fair due, some of the memorials in its graveyard are pretty cool, with a veritable crowd of artsy angels.
 And, while the present church is 15th century, it dates back as a church site to at least 1222 and possibly centuries earlier if its dedication to St Drostan (7th century) is anything to go by.